Omnibus-Type/Rosario/README.md

 ### Basic Font Information

-Rosario is the name of the city of its type designer, Hector Gatti.
+Rosario is the name of the city of its type designer, Héctor Gatti.
 This is a new typeface of classic proportions, subtle contrast and soft endings.
 Carefully produced, elegant, ideal for magazines and academic journals.

 ### Rosario is a typeface family that supports Unicode language range:

 * Basic Latin 			U+0020-U+007E
 * Latin-1 Supplement 		U+00A0-U+00FF

 *To contribute to the project contact Omnibus-Type at omnibus.type@gmail.com*

+**31 October (Omnibus-Type) 2018 Rosario v1.005**
+- Updated to GF Latin Plus set
+- Supports 219 Latin languages used in 212 countries

 **6 Jan 2016 (Dave Crossland) Rosario  v1.004**
 - Bold Italic GSUB error fixed